Welcome to the Dakota Prairie National Grasslands!

 The National Grasslands are not solid blocks of National Forest System lands; rather, they are intermingled with other federal, state, and privately owned lands.
 This mixed ownership pattern contributes to the uniqueness of the National Grasslands.

 Each of the National Grasslands has a flavor all its own.
-The tallgrass prairie on the rolling hills of the Sheyenne National Grasslands are a significant contrast to the stark badlands found in the Little Missouri National Grasslands.
+The tallgrass prairies of the Sheyenne National Grassland are a significant contrast to the stark badlands found in the Little Missouri National Grassland.
 The resources are as varied also; paleontological and archeological digs, oil and gas production, cattle grazing, and recreation.

 Dakota Prairie Grasslands Land Resource Management Plan